MikeTaylor/palaeo-carnegie/co-authors/notes-on-lamanna-comments.md

 > I’m a bit skeptical of this given the morphology of the caudal ribs/transverse processes (i.e., not aliform) and neural spines (i.e., lower than I’d expect for diplodocine anterior caudals).

 Right again!
 And the centra are not nearly long enough.

+> It honestly doesn’t look noticeably more elevated to me (not to mention that this would’ve been an expensive and complex undertaking given that the steel or iron rod that extends underneath the cervical series would’ve needed to have been altered to accomplish this).
+Obviously, I think the tripartite support pole was removed, and the suspension cables added, but I don’t think the neck was repositioned per se.

+I think you're right.
+I have modified the text here and elsewhere accordingly.